Roberta Holden and Benjamin Bole

 All through her life, Mrs. Bole had a deep interest in early American history.
 She was an active genealogist.
 Her son described her as a “walking encyclopedia of who is related to whom in Cleveland and almost anyplace else.
 She was a talented painter and sculptor, and she could rattle off serious or humorous poetry like a master.

-Roberta Holden Bole was born on September 30, 1876, in Salt Lake City, Utah, where her father engaged in mining resources.
-Roberta was the fifth of eight children born to Liberty and Delia Holden.
-She came to Cleveland with her family at age fifteen, living at Loch Hame.
-While at Loch Hame, she helped bring up her brother, Albert’s, two children, Emery May and Katherine, following Albert’s wife’s death.
+Roberta Holden Bole was born on September 30, 1876, the fifth of eight children born to Liberty and Delia Holden.
+While living at Loch Hame, she helped bring up her brother, Albert’s, two children, Emery May and Katherine, following Albert’s wife’s death.

 She attended Miss Mittelberger's School at 1020 Prospect Avenue at East 40th Street and traveled abroad for a year.